-I enjoy presentations around Images of Aging in children’s books, and also topics related to my non-fiction picture book.
-Please contact me if interested in any similar to those described below.
+I enjoy presentations around Images of Aging in children’s books, and topics related to my non-fiction picture book.
+Please contact me if you’re interested in any similar to those described below.

 Red Balloon Bookstore, St. Paul MN.
 Spring 2019.
+Date TBA.
 Reading and book signing of “Nature’s Friend: The Gwen Frostic Story”

 My picture book: